***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 My alternative was to mail a letter to corporate letting them know I wanted to cancel my membership.
 Neither was a convenient option but the first was the lesser of two evils.

-I had been a member of that gym for several years and was surprised to learn, rather be reminded, that when I initially signed up I had paid for the last month of membership.
+There was yet another surprise in store for me.
+I had been a member of that gym for several years and was surprised to learn (rather be reminded) that when I initially signed up I paid for the last month of membership.
+So, even if I didn’t go back to the gym again, my membership was valid for another 30 days.

 Also, they wouldn’t allow my gym membership to be cancelled starting the day I notified them.
-Instead, I had to finish out the current month before the cancellation would take effect.
+Instead, I had to finish out the current 30-day cycle before the cancellation would take effect.

 An at-home gym is a great option for the right individual.
 The long-term monetary savings with this option is obvious.
 However, there are other potential benefits to working out at home that are often overlooked.
 So, make sure to consider the costs of gym membership from every angle before signing up for one.

-Whether or not you decide a gym membership is worth it, make sure to keep active and stay healthy!
+Whether you answer yes or no to, is a gym membership worth it, make sure to keep active and stay healthy!

 For continued ideas on how to save more money and time subscribe here.